NadmanFaisal/Knowledge_MCP_RAG/README.md

 | **Observability** | **OpenTelemetry (OTEL) & Zipkin** | Integrated tracing infrastructure to monitor request flow from the MCP proxy, through the Python server, to the ChromaDB database, aiding in performance analysis and debugging. |
 | **Deployment** | **Docker Compose** | Used to manage and deploy the distributed service architecture (ChromaDB, OTEL Collector, Zipkin) within an isolated network. |

+## Limitations of the System

+- Retrieval Latency: The RAG server must embed the query, run a vector search (in this case, ChromaDB), and fetch the top-K documents.
+For large indexes (millions of vectors), this can become a noticeable latency bottleneck.
+- Semantic Fragmentation: Concepts split across multiple slides/chunks can break continuity.
+The retriever may return only part of a section (e.g., the start of a conclusion) and miss follow-up content, leading to incomplete/improvised answers.
+- Context Irrelevance ("Garbage In"): The retrieval system may return documents that are technically similar by vector distance but semantically irrelevant to the user's question.
+If the LLM is fed irrelevant context, it can become distracted, leading to poor or generalized answers.
+- Prompt Dilution: Sending too much retrieved text (known as "context stuffing") can dilute the LLM's focus, suppress its existing internal knowledge, and lead to less confident or less accurate responses, despite having the correct information available.
+- Token Limits: Every LLM has a maximum token limit (context window).
+The combined length of the user query, the retrieved documents, and the prompt template/instructions must fit within this limit.
+If the retrieved documents exceed the limit, the RAG server must truncate them, potentially cutting off vital information.
+- Context Window Cost: Passing large amounts of retrieved context to a commercial LLM (like GPT-4) increases the token cost of the API call, making the RAG system significantly more expensive to operate at scale compared to sending only a short user query.

 ## Architecture Highlights

 ![System_diagram](https://github.com/NadmanFaisal/MCP_Server/blob/main/documentations/MCP_RAG_Server.drawio.png)